Intel's weak outlook, spending hikes unnerve Wall Street

 STRUGGLING IN MOBILE

-Intel is expanding its research fab in Hillsboro, Oregon, to develop technology for manufacturing chips on 450 mm silicon wafers, a complicated step up from the current 300 mm wafer standard.

-Larger wafers can translate into big savings because more chips can be etched onto each of them.
-But building 450 mm plants is expected to be so expensive that only a few industry leaders, including Intel, Samsung Electronics and TSMC, are expected to have the necessary scale.

-Some Wall Street analysts gave Intel high marks for expected operating efficiency this year.
+However, some Wall Street analysts gave Intel high marks for operating efficiency.

 It estimated a 2013 gross margin of 60 percent, plus or minus a few percentage points.
 Analysts on average had expected 59 percent.